Our Research

 BioLayout Express 3D visualisation of samples from a human cell atlas (Tom Freeman) based on Markov Clustering (MCL)

-We welcome visitors to the laboratory who wish to undertake their own computational analyses under our guidance.
+We welcome visitors to the laboratory who wish to undertake their own experimental, computational or combined analyses under our guidance.
 We are always happy to talk to prospective students, visitors and lab members.

 Dr Carole Sargent Senior Research Associate |